jonathanstar/phase_0_unit_1_clean/week-1/twitter-intro.md

 If you find a bug in a program, try tweeting it to their companies account to let them know.

-Give a shoutout to @devbootcamp if you want our community team to see you’re taking this lesson seriously.
-Be playful with it :)

 ## Release 2: 7 ways to do twitter in 10 minutes a day
 1. If you have a smartphone, download the app so you can check it a few times a day
 2. Over coffee in the morning, read through 10 tweets to see if there any interesting articles to read